Bellarmine University: Early history

 Bellarmine University has been led by four presidents: Alfred Horrigan (1950–1972), Eugene V. Petrik (1973–1990), Joseph J. McGowan (1990–2016), and Susan M. Donovan (2017–present).
 Horrigan, elevated to Domestic Prelate by the pope in 1955, led the school during its formative years.
 Petrik strengthened Bellarmine's financial footing.
 McGowan led the school in a massive building program, culminating in his Vision 2020 plan.
-Fr.
-Raymond J. Treece served as interim president in 1972–73, between Presidents Horrigan and Petrik.
-Dr. John Oppelt served as acting president during McGowan's sabbatical in 1999.
+Raymond J. Treece served as interim president in 1972–73, between presidents Horrigan and Petrik.
+John Oppelt served as acting president during McGowan's sabbatical in 1999.

 The first important public announcement of the establishment of Bellarmine College was made in November 1949 by the Archbishop of Louisville, John A. Floersh.
 He selected Horrigan and Treece, associate editors of the Louisville Archdiocesan newspaper, The Record, to begin the school.
 The two designed a curriculum and the school's core philosophy, taking cues from The Catholic University of America in Washington, DC, and seeking advice from a number of Catholic institutions, including the University of Notre Dame, the University of Scranton, and the University of St. Thomas in Houston, Texas.

 In 1950, The Catholic Archdiocese of Louisville founded Bellarmine College with a pioneer class of 115 freshmen.
 The only building, Pasteur Hall, was still without its front door on the first day of classes.
 Archbishop John A. Floersh called the school into existence at its first Convocation, saying, "We are looking forward to the day when the college ranks with the great colleges of our country."
-From its opening day under founding President Horrigan, Bellarmine welcomed people of all faiths and races.
+From its opening day under founding president Horrigan, Bellarmine welcomed people of all faiths and races.
 In 1953 the college added the Administration Building (now Horrigan Hall).
 At its first commencement in 1954, Bellarmine graduated 42 students.
 The Korean War interrupted or ended the educations of many in the pioneer class, but the school persevered despite rumors of closure.
 In December 1956, the Southern Association of Colleges and Schools formally announced Bellarmine's accreditation.
 Enrollment rose from the initial 115 in 1950 to 1,033 in 1959.